-Luckily, there is a range of manufacturing software now available to help businesses streamline their processes and maximise efficiency.
+There is now a wide variety of manufacturing software available to help manufacturers streamline processes and maximise efficiency.
 Here we look at 15 types of manufacturing software, and for each answer three questions:

 - What are the main functions of this software?